It's Alright (Chanté Moore song)

 "It's Alright" is a song by American singer Chanté Moore.
-It was written by Moore and Vassal Benford for her debut studio album, Precious (1992), with production overseen by the latter.
+It was written by Moore and Vassal Benford for her debut studio album, Precious (1992), and produced by Benford.
 The song was released by Silas and MCA Records on January 23, 1993 as the album's second single.
 Like the previous single "Love's Taken Over", the song peaked at number 13 on the US Billboard Hot R&B Singles chart.

 Music video

 Moore reteamed with Antoine Fuqua, director of her debut single "Love's Taken Over," to film a music video for "It's Alright."